nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.7 Listing all food items : `list`

-You can view a list of all food items in McGymmy.
+The `list` command lets you display the entire list of food items stored in your McGymmy.

 Format: `list`